Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Experiments

 \subsection{Analyze LLM-Generated References from Different Dimensions}

-In both Task 1 and Task 3, we ask LLMs to generate references.
+In both Reference Generation and Review Composition tasks, we ask LLMs to generate references.
 The overall performance was discussed in the previous section.
 In this section, we provide a detailed comparison of the accuracy of LLM-generated references across various dimensions, as shown in Figure~\ref{f2}.
-As seen in Figure~\ref{f2a}, Claude-3.5 demonstrates a clear advantage over other models across all dimensions in Task 1.
-Additionally, the accuracy of reference generation in Task 1 for Claude-3.5, GPT-4o, and Qwen-2.5 shows a consistent trend across all dimensions, with the highest accuracy observed in the title dimension.
-The accuracy for journal name, page, and author is also relatively high.
-In contrast, Llama-3.2 shows higher accuracy in the page and author dimensions compared to other dimensions, but overall, Llama-3.2 does not exhibit a competitive advantage in reference generation accuracy.
+As seen in Figure~\ref{f2a}, Claude-3.5-Sonnet demonstrates a clear advantage over other models across all dimensions in the Reference Generation task.
+Additionally, the accuracy of reference generation in the Reference Generation task for Claude-3.5-Sonnet, GPT-4o, and Qwen-2.5-72B follows a consistent trend across all dimensions, with the highest accuracy observed in the title dimension.
+Accuracy for journal name, page, and author is also relatively high.
+However, DeepSeek-V3 performs worse in the author dimension compared to the other dimensions.
+In contrast, Llama-3.2 demonstrates higher accuracy in the page and author dimensions than in other dimensions.
+However, overall, Llama-3.2-3B does not exhibit a competitive advantage in reference generation accuracy.

-Next, we examine the accuracy of LLM-generated references across various dimensions in Task 3, as shown in Figure~\ref{f2b}, and comparing it with Figure~\ref{f2a}, we observe improvements across all dimensions for Claude-3.5, GPT-4o, and Qwen-2.5.
-Notably, the accuracy of GPT-4o in certain dimensions approaches that of Claude-3.5.
-However, the performance of LLaMA-3.2 remains suboptimal.
+Next, we examine the accuracy of LLM-generated references across various dimensions in Review Composition, as shown in Figure~\ref{f2b}, and comparing it with Figure~\ref{f2a}, we observe improvements across all dimensions for Claude-3.5-Sonnet, DeepSeek-V3, GPT-4o, and Qwen-2.5-72B, with particularly obvious gains in the author dimension.
+The possible reason is that, in the generated text, the LLMs tend to cite the first author's name, which may lead the models to place more emphasis on this dimension.
+Notably, the accuracy of DeepSeek-V3 and GPT-4o in certain dimensions approaches or even exceeds that of Claude-3.5-Sonnet.
+However, the performance of LLaMA-3.2-3B remains suboptimal.